Key West (Philosopher Pirate): Background and release

 On June 19, 2020, Bob Dylan released the album Rough and Rowdy Ways, his first album of original material since Tempest in 2012.
 Tempest had been followed by three albums of covers from the Great American Songbook.
 Meanwhile Dylan had continued to play live on his "Never Ending Tour", and had been awarded the 2016 Nobel Prize in Literature.
 The tracks for Rough and Rowdy Ways were written by Dylan at his home in Point Dume in late 2019 and early 2020.
 The songs were recorded at Sound City Studios in Los Angeles in January and February 2020.
 At a concert in Liverpool on November 3 2024, Dylan claimed to have written the song while visiting Ernest Hemingway’s house.

 Apart from Dylan, who sang, and played guitar and harmonica, the musicians for the album included guitarists Charlie Sexton and Bob Britt, bass player Tony Garnier and drummer Matt Chamberlain.
 On "Key West (Philosopher Pirate)", Donnie Herron played accordion, and Benmont Tench was on Hammond organ.
 It is a ballad, that starts with two verses followed by a chorus, followed by two more verses then another chorus, then two sets of three verses and a chorus.
 The stanzas, of six lines, rhyme in an aabccb pattern.
 The song lasts for 9 minutes and 34 seconds.
 Some critics have compared the music to Dylan's melancholy 1989 love song "Most of the Time".

 The song's opening words, "McKinley hollered, McKinley squalled", refer to the opening of Charlie Poole's 1926 song "White House Blues", which describes the shooting and subsequent death from gangrene of President William McKinley.
 In the second verse, the song's narrator identifies himself with a trio of famous Beat Generation writers: Allen Ginsberg, Gregory Corso, and Jack Kerouac.
 Ginsberg, who was close friends with Dylan, once wrote a poem titled "Walking at Night in Key West".
 Dylan incorporates the titles of other popular songs into the lyrics of "Key West", including "Goin' Down Slow", "Down in the Boondocks", "Try a Little Tenderness", and "Beyond the Sea".
-The lyrics also reference several locations in of Key West, Florida, including Mallory Square, where President Harry S. Truman had his winter White House, as well as the fictional Mystery Street.
+The lyrics also reference several locations in Key West, Florida, including Mallory Square, where President Harry S. Truman had his winter White House, as well as the fictional Mystery Street.

 Historian Douglas Brinkley characterized the song as "an ethereal meditation on immortality set on a drive down Route 1 to the Florida Keys".
 Dylan has expressed admiration for the work of longtime Key West resident Jimmy Buffett, covering "A Pirate Looks at Forty" in concert, and citing the songs "Death of an Unpopular Poet" and "He Went to Paris" as his favorite Buffett compositions in an interview.